Custom Icons

 ```

-### Example with API Explorer
+### BloodHound API Explorer

 You can set custom icons directly from the BloodHound **API Explorer** without writing any code.